OneNoteDev/OneNoteAPISampleWinStore/README.md

 Created by Microsoft Corporation, 2014.
 Provided As-is without warranty.
 Trademarks mentioned here are the property of their owners.

 ### API functionality demonstrated in this sample
+###The below code sample should be considered for legacy reasons only.
+For the most up to date Windows code samples, see the newer and more detailed [Windows Universal code sample](https://github.com/OneNoteDev/OneNoteAPISampleWinUniversal)

 The following aspects of the API are covered in this sample.
 You can find additional documentation at the links below.